lienchinjimenez/Salary_Prediction_ML/README.md

 4. Division of data into Train and Test.
 5. Treatment of the categorical variables by converting them into numerical variables by means of dummies.
 6. Normalisation of the data.
-7. Implementation of:
+7. Implementation of: Logistic regression, K nearest neighbours, Decision tree.
-  a.
-Logistic regression
-  b.
-K nearest neighbours
-  c.
-Decision tree
 8. Evaluation of each model.